swartchris8/swartchris8.github.io/_posts/2023-06-24-comtura-learnings.md

 When you cold call it’s important to call the right person.
 Initially our prospects were sourced from a data provider, often the data was stale or incorrect.
 Later custom, verified prospects were a huge improvement.
 Experimenting with different ways of getting custom, verified prospects is essential.

-If you want to start a business think about how you will reach your prospects and pick up the phone!
+If you want to start a business: think about how you will reach your prospects and pick up the phone!